Same-sex marriage in Nepal: 2008 Supreme Court ruling in Sunil Babu Pant

-Pinky Gurung v.
-Nepal Government
+2026 Supreme Court ruling in Pinky Gurung

-Court judgement
+Background and interim court judgement

-In 2023, Mitini Nepal, an LGBT advocacy group, filed a lawsuit challenging the constitutionality of the definition of marriage in the Nepalese Civil Code.
+In 2023, Mitini Nepal, an LGBT advocacy group, filed a lawsuit challenging the constitutionality of the definition of marriage in the Civil Code.
 On 7 June, Pinky Gurung, president of the Blue Diamond Society, alongside eight other applicants, filed a public interest litigation seeking the legalisation of same-sex marriage in Nepal.
-After several postponements, a two-judge bench referred the case to the full constitutional bench of the Supreme Court on 16 June 2025.

-On 28 June 2023, Supreme Court Justice Til Prasad Shrestha issued an interim order directing the government to establish "a separate marriage register" for "sexual minorities and non-traditional couples" and "to temporarily register them".
-The judge also gave the government 15 days for a written reply, a deadline the government ignored.
+On 28 June 2023, Supreme Court Justice Til Prasad Shrestha issued an interim order in Pinky Gurung v.
+Nepal Government, directing the government to establish "a separate marriage register" for "sexual minorities and non-traditional couples" and "to temporarily register them".
+The judge also gave the government fifteen days to issue a written reply, a deadline the government ignored.
 Both President Ram Chandra Poudel and Prime Minister Pushpa Kamal Dahal refrained from making any official comment.
-Sunil Babu Pant celebrated the interim order, "people are already rushing back to their villages and hundreds of same-sex couples will register their marriages very soon."
-He also claimed that the interim order grants same-sex couples the same legal rights and benefits as opposite-sex married spouses.
-Some observers argued that Justice Til Prasad Shrestha had overstepped his authority while others accused the media of pinkwashing and falsely portraying Nepal as "a beacon of LGBT rights".
+Sunil Babu Pant celebrated the interim order, stating that "people are already rushing back to their villages and hundreds of same-sex couples will register their marriages very soon."
+He also claimed that the interim order would grant same-sex couples the same legal rights and benefits as married opposite-sex spouses.
+Some observers argued that Justice Til Prasad Shrestha had overstepped his authority, while others accused the media of pinkwashing and falsely portraying Nepal as "a beacon of LGBT rights".

-On 24 April 2024, the Home Affairs' National ID and Civil Registration Department (NIDCRD) issued a circular to local registration authorities, instructing them to enter same-sex marriages into a separate register.
-In September 2024, Sunil Babu Pant, once again claimed that more than 150 same-sex couples were waiting to register their marriages, with many "fearing refusal by the government office" or being "scared because they have to go to their villages to register their marriage".

-As of 2025, at least seventeen same-sex marriages have been documented by local LGBTQ rights organizations, with nine confirmed by local media reports.
-However, advocates have repeatedly stressed the limitations of the temporary status.
-Manisha Dhakal (Blue Diamond Society) and Sarita KC (Mitini Nepal) stated several times that same-sex couples cannot inherit property, receive tax subsidies, make spousal medical decisions, or adopt children.
-Furthermore, Mukesh Kumar Keshari, director of the NIDCRD, confirmed in May 2025 that the temporary certificates do not grant same-sex couples the same legal rights and recognition as opposite-sex couples.

-The registration process is also plagued by practical difficulties.
-Local offices still use gendered forms on marriage certificates, forcing same-sex couples to choose 'bride' and 'groom' roles that fundamentally misrepresent their identities.
-The process is significantly longer and more expensive than for opposite-sex couples, who can often register their marriage in about twenty minutes without legal help.
+On 24 April 2024, the Ministry of Home Affairs' National ID and Civil Registration Department (NIDCRD) issued a circular to local registration authorities, instructing them to enter same-sex marriages into a separate register.
+In September 2024, Sunil Babu Pant once again claimed that more than 150 same-sex couples were waiting to register their marriages, with many "fearing refusal by the government office" or being "scared because they have to go to their villages to register their marriage".
+By January 2026, nine same-sex marriages had been documented by local media reports.
+However, advocates repeatedly stressed the limitations of the temporary status.
+The Blue Diamond Society and Mitini Nepal stated several times that same-sex couples could not inherit property, receive tax subsidies, make spousal medical decisions or adopt children.
+Furthermore, the director of the NIDCRD, Mukesh Kumar Keshari, confirmed in May 2025 that the "temporary" marriage licenses did not grant same-sex couples the same legal rights and recognition as opposite-sex couples.
+The registration process was also plagued by practical difficulties.
+Local offices still used gendered forms on marriage certificates, forcing same-sex couples to choose "bride" (दुलही, dulahī) and "groom" (दुलहा, dulahā) roles.
+The process was also significantly longer and more expensive than for opposite-sex couples, who can often register their marriages in about twenty minutes without legal help.